-- Ensure that each course contains an A-G area in the right column (use the guide on the right if you are unsure which area should be chosen).
+- Ensure that each course contains an A-G area in the right column (refer to the guide on the right side of the page if you are unsure which area should be chosen).

-- Once you have completed your updates, click Save and Continue to return to the Summary Screen.
+- Once you complete your updates, click Save and Continue to return to the Summary Screen.

-- As only courses that are being used to fulfill A-G subject requirements should be entered, all courses entered should be matched to an A-G area.
+- You should only enter courses that fulfill A-G subject requirements, and all courses entered must be matched to an A-G area.

-- Area G may be fulfilled with a year of coursework reported that fulfills categories A-F, and was taken in excess of the minimum requirement.
+- Area G (College-Preparatory Elective (1 Year)) may be fulfilled with a year of coursework reported that fulfills categories A-F and was taken in excess of the minimum requirement.

 - GPA calculation is based on the grade level and A-G categories assigned to each course.
-A 9th grade course or course without an A-G category will not be included in the GPA.
+A 9th-grade course or a course without an A-G category will not be included in the GPA.

-- College courses taken concurrently while in high school must be reported in Transcript Entry for each college attended.
-Be sure to visit A-G Matching after completing Transcript Entry.
+- College or university courses taken concurrently while in high school must be reported in the College Coursework section for each college or university attended.
+Be sure to complete the College Coursework section before completing A-G Matching.

-- College courses entered in Transcript Entry for one semester will be automatically counted as one full year of high school credit.
+- College or university courses entered in the College Coursework section for one semester will be automatically counted as one full year of high school credit.

 - For more information on fulfilling the A-G requirements, click here.